aatwo/TheWiggler/README.md

 - For Windows users you will also need Visual Studio 2017 installed if you are using the latest Qt release (5.14.2).
 - For macOS users you will need XCode which the Qt installer should prompt you to install if it is missing.
+- For Linux users users you will need an X11 environment and on Ubuntu specifically the following additional packages installed: **build-essential** and **libgl-mesa-dev**.

-Once the dependencies are installed you should be able to open the project in Qt Creator and run / build it.
+Once the dependencies are installed you should be able to open the project in Qt Creator and build / run it.

-Currently, the build has only been tested on Windows 10 and macOS High Sierra 10.13.
+Currently, the build has only been tested on Windows 10, macOS High Sierra 10.13 and Ubuntu 20.04.

 # Deployment instructions